Cost & Coverage

 Renters insurance covers your personal property and liability both on and off your property.
-However, if your subletter steals your belongings, your renters insurance will not reimburse you since you willingly invited that person into your home
+However, most renters insurance policies are written with the assumption that you are living in your home, not a subletter

 Long term subletters should get their own renters insurance coverage so that their belongings and liability are also protected